The Pritzker School of Molecular Engineering (PME) integrates science and engineering to address global challenges from the molecular level up.

 Liew Family Professor

-Our group creates and explores quantum states in semiconductors, molecules and hybrid systems for information processing.
+Our group creates and explores quantum states in semiconductors, molecules and hybrid systems to investigate foundational physics and applications in information processing.

 Our group uses arrays of atomic qubits to engineer quantum processors and quantum network nodes.